Theoretical limits for sensing through phase separation: Results

 The picture at equilibrium is thus optimal: a homogeneous dense phase consisting entirely $A$ or $A'$ droplets perfectly reflecting the more abundant of the two.
 Our simulations of nucleation and growth show that this optimal performance is maintained down to low $\varepsilon_S' \sim 8\%$, below which nucleation limitation reduces accuracy.
 However, as Fig. \ref{fig:optimal}(d) shows, the reduced performance of this model due to nucleation is never worse than the nucleation-enhanced performance of prior models without replenishment.

 To highlight another advantage of this model with replenishment, the abundance of $S$ plays only a minor role, as confirmed in Fig. \ref{fig:optimal}(d).
 Provided $\varepsilon_{S'}$ is large enough for both subsystems to nucleate droplets (more than $7\%$ of $\phi_{S'}^0$ for the considered decision time), we see little consequence of having an abundance of $S$ in the system.
 This is in stark contrast to the previous scenarios where $A$ and $A'$ were not replenished.
 There, a fine control was required on the choice for the initial concentration of $S$ to maximise the accuracy of the process.
+The scenario considered in this section, where the two phase separating systems compete for a common pool of $S$ and replenish $A$ upon forming droplets, can in principle be employed by cells to distinguish concentration differences of 1\% in minutes.